oras-project/oras/docs/proposals/formatted-output.md

   - `Size`: referrer file size in bytes
   - `Digest`: digest of the referrer
   - `ArtifactType`: the type of a referrer
-  - `Annotations`: contains arbitrary metadata for the image manifest
+  - `Annotations`: contains arbitrary metadata of a referrer

 See an example: